echidistanti/AI-Writing-Tools/README.md

-# AI Writing Tools

-## Simplified Writing Assistance

-AI Writing Tools is a Chrome extension that offers straightforward support for writing.
-Designed for ease of use, this extension provides helpful text analysis and suggestions directly within your browser.

-To install the extension, download the project and load it as an unpacked extension in Chrome by enabling Developer Mode and selecting the project folder.
-Configure your API endpoint, API key, and custom prompts via the settings page once installed.

-To use AI Writing Tools, simply select text on any webpage and access the extension through the context menu.
-The extension will analyze the text and display the results directly in your browser.

-## 🌟 Key Features

-- **Custom Text Processing**: Create and manage custom prompts to process selected text in any way you need
-- **Contextual Menu Integration**: Right-click on any selected text to access your custom prompts
-- **Interactive Chat**: Engage in a conversation about the processed text with the AI assistant
-- **Settings Management**: Export and import your settings and prompts for backup or sharing

-## 🚀 Getting Started

-### Prerequisites
-- Google Chrome browser
-- API key for your chosen provider (OpenAI, Gemini via OpenAI-compatible proxy, Claude, etc.)

-### Installation
-1. Clone this repository or download the source code
-2. Open Chrome and go to `chrome://extensions/`
-3. Enable "Developer mode" in the top right corner
-4. Click "Load unpacked" and select the extension directory

-### Configuration
-1. Click the extension icon in your browser toolbar
-2. Open the settings page
-3. Configure your AI provider:
-   - Enter the API endpoint URL (must be OpenAI-compatible, e.g. `https://api.openai.com`)
-   - Enter your API key
-   - The available models will be automatically loaded
-4. Create your custom prompts

-> **Note:** For Gemini or Claude, you must use an OpenAI-compatible proxy endpoint.
-The official Gemini API is **not** directly compatible.

-## 💡 Usage

-1. **Process Text**:
-   - Select any text on a webpage
-   - Right-click to open the context menu
-   - Choose one of your custom prompts or use "Prompt on the Fly"
-   - View the processed result in the floating window

-2. **Chat with AI**:
-   - After processing text, click the "Chat" button
-   - Ask questions or request modifications about the original or processed text
-   - Get instant AI-powered responses

-3. **Manage Prompts**:
-   - Open the settings page
-   - Add, edit, or delete custom prompts
-   - Drag and drop to reorder prompts
-   - Export/Import settings for backup

-## ⚙️ Features in Detail

-### AI Provider Configuration
-- Support for multiple AI providers using OpenAI-compatible API format
-- Compatible with:
-  - OpenAI
-  - Gemini (via OpenAI-compatible proxy)
-  - Anthropic Claude (via OpenAI-compatible proxy)
-  - Other OpenAI-compatible endpoints
-- Automatic model detection based on provider's API
-- Secure API key and endpoint storage

-### Custom Prompts
-Create prompts for various purposes:
-- Text summarization
-- Language translation
-- Grammar correction
-- Style transformation
-- Code explanation
-- And more...

-### Window Controls
-- Drag the window by its header
-- Resize from the bottom-right corner
-- Copy results with one click
-- Close with the ✖ button

-### Settings Management
-- Secure API key storage
-- Model selection
-- Prompt management
-- Import/Export functionality

-## 🔒 Privacy & Security

-- Your API credentials are stored securely in Chrome's storage
-- All processing is done through your configured AI provider
-- No data is stored on external servers
-- Settings can be exported/imported locally

-## 🤝 Contributing

-Feel free to:
-- Report bugs
-- Suggest features
-- Submit pull requests

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+# AI Writing Tools for Chrome

+A Chrome extension that enhances your writing experience with AI assistance.
+Simply select text on any webpage and get instant AI-powered suggestions, analysis, and chat capabilities.

+## Features

+- **Smart Text Processing**: Select any text and process it with custom AI prompts
+- **Contextual Menu Integration**: Right-click selected text to access AI features
+- **Interactive Chat**: Start conversations about the selected text with the AI
+- **Floating UI**: Non-intrusive floating window that stays on top of your content
+- **Dark Mode Support**: Automatically adapts to your system preferences

+## Installation

+1. Clone this repository
+2. Open Chrome Extensions (`chrome://extensions/`)
+3. Enable "Developer mode"
+4. Click "Load unpacked" and select this folder

+## Configuration

+1. Click the extension icon
+2. Enter your OpenAI-compatible API endpoint and key
+3. Select your preferred AI model
+4. Create custom prompts for different use cases

+## Usage

+1. Select text on any webpage
+2. Right-click and choose a prompt from the menu
+3. View results in the floating window
+4. Continue the conversation using the chat interface

+## Technical Requirements

+- Chrome Browser
+- OpenAI API key or compatible endpoint (Gemini/Claude via proxy)

+## Privacy & Security

+- All processing happens through your personal API endpoint
+- No data stored on external servers
+- Credentials stored securely in Chrome's storage

+## License

+MIT License